slatedocs/slate/source/includes/_endpoint-projects.md

 To remove datasets, include the dataset URL with `null` in the PATCHed catalog.

+Modifications to the datasets will be reflected in the project's related dataset order.

 You can perform multiple additions/removals in one request: